When was the last time you got excited about something with “nano” in the name?

 Each has its own unique properties, which amounts to a long list of possible uses.

-The U.S. National Nanotechnology Initiative has brought in billions of dollars in investments for nanotechnology research; its budget for 2017 alone is $1.4 billion.
+The U.S. National Nanotechnology Initiative has brought in billions of dollars in investments for nanotechnology research; its budget for 2017 alone was $1.4 billion.

 Several individual industries are also researching and using various nanotechnologies.
 These include, but are not limited to, the medical, materials, and energy industries.